petersatsuse/azure-compute-docs/articles/virtual-machines/vm-applications-how-to.md

 ms.custom: devx-track-azurepowershell, devx-track-azurecli
 ---

-# Create and deploy VM Applications
+# Create and deploy Virtual Machine Applications

-VM Applications are a resource type in Azure Compute Gallery (formerly known as Shared Image Gallery) that simplifies management, sharing and global distribution of applications for your virtual machines.
+VM Apps are a resource type in Azure Compute Gallery (formerly known as Shared Image Gallery) that simplifies management, sharing and global distribution of applications for your virtual machines.

 ## Prerequisites

-Before you get started, make sure you have the following:

-This article assumes you already have an Azure Compute Gallery.
-If you don't already have a gallery, create one first.
+1. If you don't already have an Azure Compute Gallery, create one first.
 To learn more, see [Create a gallery for storing and sharing resources](create-gallery.md).

-You should have uploaded your application to a container in an [Azure storage account](/azure/storage/common/storage-account-create).
+1. Upload your application to a container in an [Azure storage account](/azure/storage/common/storage-account-create).
 Your application can be stored in a block or page blob.
 If you choose to use a page blob, you need to byte align the files before you upload them.
-Here's a sample that will byte align your file:
+Use the below sample to byte align your file:

 ### [PowerShell](#tab/powershell)
 ```azurepowershell-interactive